 Besides the Embed option, you can also include content from external websites.
 For example, the Ivoox platform has many podcasts on various topics that can enrich your course with external information.

 Tip: Remember that configure your course to sequential browsing if you want your students to listen to the complete audio before continuing.
-This post will show you how.

 3 · Voice-over, a powerful resource